Dynamics 365 Field Service ROI — What Actually Pays Back

 |---|---|---|---|

-| First-time fix rate | 68% | 79% | ~3 fewer callbacks/day → $82k/yr saved |
+| First-time fix rate | 68% | 79% | ~3 fewer callbacks/day → meaningful annual savings |

-| Invoice cycle | 7.4 days average | 1.1 days average | ~$110k reduction in average A/R balance |
+| Invoice cycle | 7.4 days average | 1.1 days average | Substantial reduction in average A/R balance |

 | Dispatch calls per dispatcher per day | ~85 | ~47 | One dispatcher reallocated to inbound sales |

-| Parts emergency orders (expedite shipping) | 14/week average | 6/week average | ~$18k/yr in expedite cost savings |
+| Parts emergency orders (expedite shipping) | 14/week average | 6/week average | Lower expedite-shipping cost |

 | Average drive time per job | 34 min | 26 min | 8 min × 25 techs × 5 days = 2.5 extra jobs/week capacity |

-| Year-1 total measured benefit | Combination of cost savings + A/R improvement + redeployed headcount | ~$210,000 | |
+| Year-1 total measured benefit | Combination of cost savings + A/R improvement + redeployed headcount | Roughly 2× the engagement cost | |

 Important caveat: This company started from a genuinely poor baseline — a 12-year-old FSM system with brittle data and manual dispatch.
 Companies migrating from a competent modern FSM (ServiceTitan, FieldEdge) will see smaller first-year gains because they're already capturing some of these efficiencies.